-Night Rock Climbing Wall

-Students challenge themselves and encourage other members of the group on the rock wall.
+Climbing Wall: Students challenge themselves and encourage other members in the group on the climbing wall.
 The area is well-lit for evening program use.
 Staff instruct students in basic climbing techniques and safety.
 Equipment is provided, and no previous climbing experience is necessary.
-The climbing wall has 6 lanes with an auto-belay system.
-This program is limited to 3 activity groups (48 students) per night to provide the best experience.
-This program is scheduled on a first-come, first-serve basis.